benc-uk/icon-collection/readme.md

 All files are run through [SVGO](https://github.com/svg/svgo) to clean them up and optimize them

+**Icons refreshed/updated: March 22nd 2020**

+- HUGE UPDATE
+- All Azure Docs icons refreshed with the new Azure branding / style
+- All Azure Patterns icons refreshed with the new Azure branding / style

 **Icons refreshed/updated: June 28th 2019**

 - Added "Microsoft Azure Cloud and AI Symbol / Icon Set - SVG" as "official"